Snatchfield

 Housing Needs Survey and Neighbourhood Plan

 Church Stretton’s Housing Needs Survey shows residents want 1-2 bedroom homes, for older single households, first time buyers and local people on modest incomes.
 They do not want more large homes built over the valley and hills around the town.
 The Neighbourhood Plan addresses these needs, placing emphasis on housing on brownfield sites.
+Read more about The Neighbourhood Plan.

 Community Concerns

-• Please click on the link below to read an analysis of Snatchfield traffic and transport issues in regard to the current planning application.
+Please click on the link below to read an analysis of Snatchfield traffic and transport issues in regard to the current planning application.
 It has been submitted to the Shropshire Council Planning Portal and is reproduced here with permission.

-• Flood risk and climate change – Shropshire Council’s Strategic Flood Risk Assessment identifies the site as high risk from the impact of additional housing.
+Shropshire Council’s Strategic Flood Risk Assessment identifies the site as high risk from the impact of additional housing.
 The Shropshire and Staffordshire Local Flood Risk Management Strategy, Part 3: Strategic Environmental Assessment for Shropshire Environmental Report, December 2015 states that “flood risk management should be sensitive to habitats and wildlife and sympathetic to landscape character.”

 Biodiversity